 “Part-time commuter Bethelites care for their own housing and living expenses while working one or more days a week at Bethel.” [“Bethel” being the word used for the headquarters of Jehovah’s Witnesses.]

 So, not only are these volunteers working for free to help build these locations, but they must also pay for their own lodging and other expenses.
-I don’t know what meals are provided during the work, but even if the JWs provide them with a breakfast and lunch, you can see how expensive it would be to volunteer there.
-You need to find a hotel or room for rent, buy your own meals, pay to get to the location, and for everything else you need while working.
+I don’t know what meals are provided during the work, but even if Jehovah’s Witnesses provide them with a breakfast and lunch, you can see how expensive it would be to volunteer there.
+You need to find a hotel or room for rent, buy your own meals, pay to get to the location, and pay for everything else you need while working.

 This free labor arrangement is praised despite the ongoing sale of real estate in New York owned by Jehovah’s Witnesses that is estimated to be worth $1 billion, according to ABC News in New York.
 The cost of the new facilities is estimated at a mere $11.5 million, according to The New York Observer.
 That certainly leaves plenty of room left over to at least pay for temporary housing for the workers helping to build the new facility.